BedquiltDB/bedquilt-core/doc/guide/installation.md

 $ make install
 ```

+You may need to install the postgres server-dev packages in order for this to work.
+On ubuntu, install the `postgresql-server-dev-<VERSION>` package.

 Alternatively, you can build a docker image containing a PostgreSQL server with BedquiltDB pre-installed, using our [example Dockerfile](http://github.com/BedquiltDB/docker-bedquiltdb-example).